Wigwam Motel: Appearances in popular culture

 The motels and their imitators have been parodied many times.
 Rockstar's 2004 Grand Theft Auto: San Andreas game contains a Tee Pee Motel.
-In the 2006 Pixar film Cars, one of the characters runs a "newly refurbished" neon-lit motel that is clearly inspired by Wigwam Village #6.
+In the 2006 Pixar film Cars, one of the characters Sally Carrera runs a "newly refurbished" neon-lit motel that is clearly inspired by Wigwam Village #6.
 The motel is called the Cozy Cone Motel, and each room is fashioned as a traffic cone.

 In 2012 a digitally altered image of Wigwam Village #6 appeared in an advertisement for Microtel Inn and Suites.

 Wigwam number 1 of the Holbrook, Arizona, Wigwam Village #6 was featured in the second episode of Oprah and Gayle's Big Adventures on The Oprah Winfrey Show.

 Wigwam Village #6 is featured in the 1991 movie The Dark Wind, based on the 1982 Tony Hillerman novel of the same name.

 Wigwam Village #7 is featured in Bobcat Goldthwait's 2011 black comedy film God Bless America.
-Joan Didion mentions #7 in her essay "Some Dreamers of the Golden Dream" in her book, Slouching Toward Bethlehem.
+Joan Didion mentions #7 in her essay "Some Dreamers of the Golden Dream", included in her 1968 collection Slouching Towards Bethlehem.